gogins/csound-extended/REALTIME-AUDIO.md

 ## Rendering to Soundfile

-You can and should use a higher-precision format for rendering to soundfiles.
+You can and should use a high-precision format for rendering to soundfiles.
 All playback software of which I am aware can handle any format and play it back properly.
+I recommend using the following Csound options: `--sinesize=65536 --0dbfs=2 --sample-rate=96000 --ksmps=100 --wave`.
+These options are consistent with contemporary professional practice for digital audio.